 - Save the settings.

-And new users for Blogger or new search console account, you’ve to add the m parameter as
+For new Blogger users, you’ve to add the “m” parameter as

-- Enter the value here; that will be m in our case.
+- Please enter the value here; that will be “m” in our case.

 - The page is not affecting the content, then choose no doesn’t affect it.